prem-charan/parallel-mergeSort/README.md

 -> A high-performance implementation of the Merge Sort algorithm utilizing parallel processing and multi-threading capabilities to achieve optimal sorting performance.

--> Reduced sorting time by upto 10x times.
+-> Reduced sorting time by almost 10x times.